GavTechMaster/gavtechmaster.github.io/README.md

 # Gavin Murray Scoreboards
-### This site is for the live online scoreboard for GavinWare, and hopefully nobody abuses this: [Scoreboards](https://gavtechmaster.github.io)
+### This site is for the live online scoreboard for my games, and hopefully nobody abuses this: [Scoreboards](https://gavtechmaster.github.io)